“Disruption’s about entrepreneurship.

 The idea was that established and dominant product or service providers could lose their advantage in the market to newer, smaller rivals who were offering simpler, more effective solutions cheaper.

-It’s now 2018, the Spice Girls are reforming and it’s about time we looked again at disruptive.
+Over 20 years later the Spice Girls are reforming and it’s about time we looked again at disruptive.

 “Disruption” has become such a pervading axiom for everything from tonic water and marketing to banking and cars.

 Christensen’s disruptive concept has been subsumed by businesses desperate for an angle, for a differentiator.